yiisoft/yii2/docs/guide/concept-events.md

 There is even more abstract way to deal with events.
 You can create a separated interface for the special event and implement it in classes, where you need it.

-For example we can create the following interface:
+For example, we can create the following interface:

 ```php
 interface DanceEventInterface